List of He-Man and the Masters of the Universe characters: Orko

 Orko was originally supposed to appear in the 1987 live-action "Masters of the Universe" theatrical film, but his design was too complex for the studio to produce in live action with its limited budget.
-Instead the character of Gwildor (played by Billy Barty) was created for the film to replace Orko and provide the comic relief.
-Frederick S. Clarke explains that Gwildor was "reportedly a stand-in for Orko...In the series, Orko has no feet or legs and is always seen floating or flying, a difficult concept to film live."
+Instead, the character of Gwildor (played by Billy Barty) was created for the film to replace Orko and provide the comic relief.
+Frederick S. Clarke explains that Gwildor was "reportedly a stand-in for Orko … Orko has no feet or legs and is always seen floating or flying, a difficult concept to film live."

 In Masters of the Universe: Revelation, Orko remains behind and sacrifices himself to hold Scare Glow off while the rest of the group escape.
-In the following episode "The Forge at the Forrest Forever", the group of heroes mourn the death of their friend Orko and a gravestone is seen with his name on it.
+In the following episode "The Forge at the Forrest Forever", the group of heroes mourn the death of Orko and a gravestone is seen with his name on it.
 The showrunner Kevin Smith described the decision to kill the character as a way to create compelling drama from a weak character who was seen by the writers as unpopular.
-A reviewer for CBR praised the decision, saying the redemption arc brought depth to what had previously been the series' worst character.
+A reviewer for CBR praised the decision, saying the redemption arc brought depth to what had previously been the show's worst character.

-Orko is voiced by Lou Scheimer in the 1980s series, Gabe Khouth in the 2002 series, Griffin Newman in Masters of the Universe: Revelation, and Tom Kenny (as "Ork-0") and Wallace Shawn (as "Orko the Great") in the 2021 series.
+Orko is voiced by Lou Scheimer in the 1980s series, Gabe Khouth in the 2002 series, Griffin Newman in Masters of the Universe: Revelation, Tom Kenny (as "Ork-0") and Wallace Shawn (as "Orko the Great") in the 2021 series and Christopher Ragland in the 2026 film in a scene during the credits.

 Priscilla Kiehnle Warner believed that Orko's face was depicted as "[r]ounded eyes in a darkened space" in order to "indicate innocence".